Harrycywu/OSU-CS467-Project-Top-n-Music-Genre-Classification-Neural-Network/README.md

 First, we use Librosa and OpenCV to process the audio files.
 Second, we use PyTorch to build a framework that can train CNN models (used to predict a top-n list of inputted audio's most likely music genre) by using different settings, such as different batch sizes & learning rates.
 Here, we use Cross Entropy Loss since we are doing a classification task.
 Meanwhile, we use tqdm to keep track of the running progress of each part of the program (e.g., loading data & training progress).

-Using our developed framework, we can train CNN models with an accuracy of around 60~70% using the preprocessed GTZAN dataset.
+Using our developed framework, we can train CNN models with the best accuracy of around 60~70% using the preprocessed GTZAN dataset.
 After getting the pre-trained model, our application allows users to select an audio file and receive a plot, created by matplotlib, showing a top-n list of this audio's most likely music genre predicted by the pre-trained CNN model.

 **Model Architecture**